IPv6 Connectivity in WSL2

 WSL supports systemd starting in version 0.67.6.

-Configure systemd to start the WireGuard interface with sudo systemctl enable wg-quick@wg0
+Configure systemd to start the WireGuard interface with sudo systemctl enable wg-quick@wg0.

 Tailscale should start automatically when systemd is enabled.

-now sets the MTU to 1200 on my system.
+IPv6 requires at least MTU 1280, but wg-quick now sets the MTU to 1200 on my system.

-To configure the WireGuard interface MTU, add a line MTU = 1280
+To configure the WireGuard interface MTU, add a line MTU = 1280 in the [Interface] section of /etc/wireguard/wg0.conf.

 Update 2023-03-30: